-Where to Celebrate Pride Weekend in Providence and the Ocean State
+Where to Celebrate Pride in Rhode Island

 Join the festivities around the state in celebrating Pride Month.